State: Juneau claims first title since '12 w/ win over South

 Luke Mallinger drove in Michael Cesar with the winning run in the seventh inning to lift the Crimson Bears to a dramatic victory over the Wolverines in the championship game of the ASAA/First National Bank State Baseball Tournament at Mulcahy Stadium in Anchorage.

-Mallinger drove in all three runs to continue his incredible tournament performance and Kasey Watts threw 115 pitches and earned the winning decision as Juneau won its first state title since 2012 and the fourth in school history.
+Mallinger drove in all three runs to continue his incredible tournament performance and Kasey Watts threw 115 pitches and earned the winning decision as Juneau won its first state title since 2012.

 Watts got the start and went six strong, giving way to Donavin McCurley after three consecutive shutout innings.
 Watts gave up two hits and six walks while striking out three.
 McCurley earned the save and left the tying run on third base.